Nanobarbalunga/docker-DBs/README.md

-# docker-mysql-mongo-redis
+# docker-DBs

-* Run MySQL, MongoDB, and Redis in docker
+* Run MySQL, MongoDB, Redis and other DBs (coming soon) in docker

 * The project can used in development environment